MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-overview.md

 ms.reviewer: kvivek
 ---

-# Overview of prediction model
+# Overview of binary classification model

-AI Builder prediction is an AI model that predicts yes/no business outcomes by learning to associate historical data patterns with historical outcomes.
-Based on those results, the prediction model detects learned patterns in new data to predict future outcomes.
+AI Builder binary classification is an AI model that predicts yes/no business outcomes by learning to associate historical data patterns with historical outcomes.
+Based on those results, the binary classification model detects learned patterns in new data to predict future outcomes.

-Use the prediction AI model to explore any business question that is answered as one of two available options, such as yes/no, true/false, pass/fail, and go/no go.
+Use the binary classification AI model to explore any business question that is answered as one of two available options, such as yes/no, true/false, pass/fail, and go/no go.
 For example:

 - Which applicants might be eligible for membership?
 - Which customers might not renew their subscriptions?